-Get here early morning, and you’ll catch the last wave of Thai club kids in their party gear; later, the crowd shifts to their parents stopping in before work, and their grandparents lingering with friends over coffee.
-No matter who’s eating, at least half the tables will have a little dish of Chinese doughnuts: square pillows of lightly fried dough, to be dipped in creamy condensed milk.
+Get here early in the morning and you’ll catch the last wave of Thai club kids in their party gear; later, the crowd shifts to their parents stopping in before work, and their grandparents lingering with friends over coffee.
+No matter who’s eating, at least half the tables will have a little dish of doughnuts: square pillows of lightly fried dough to be dipped in creamy condensed milk.
 Follow yours with a big bowl of jok, a rich, satisfying rice porridge sprinkled with white pepper, fresh slivered ginger and scallions, all of which elevates the earthy catfish buried at the bottom of the bowl.
 Take note: Cash only.